What is Parental Alienation in a Las Vegas Divorce?

 Divorce already causes stress in the family unit.
 Complicated emotions only make things more difficult to express.
 When one parent makes it even harder it causes more difficulties and confusion.
 It is unfair of that parent to cause such distress in their children and only serves to be detrimental for all involved.

 Family Therapists Can Help

 Professional family counseling is beneficial whenever parental alienation occurs.
-In addition to seeking legal advice from an experienced Las Vegas divorce attorney, it is vital to get family counseling as soon as possible.
+In addition to seeking legal advice from a dedicated divorce attorney, it is vital to get family counseling as soon as possible.
 It is important not to accuse the other parent but rather to seek the help required to rectify the situation.
 Be aware of boundaries and respond to your children with love and kindness.
 It will help all involved if there is no provocation.